soongenwong/soongenwong/README.md

 Launching 100 AI Agents in 12 months (40/100).
 10 Commits and 5 Leetcode per day.

-1 🏆 Design Machines Hackathon - Entrepreneurs First x Vercel - Won 2 August 2025 - First Call AI - Upload an image of the emergency, calls 911 for you with AI
+1 🏆 Design Machines Hackathon - Entrepreneurs First x Vercel - Won, 2 August 2025 - First Call AI - Upload an image of the emergency, calls 911 for you with AI

 # 💎 Socials